 A good child caregiver will not hesitate to spend time with you and your child as part of the interview.
 Setting up a short trial period of about a week will help you identify if they are the best fit for all family members.
 It is always wise to be present for the first two days of the trial period.

 If all goes well, then you should hire the nanny by making her a permanent offer of employment.
 However, if you still have doubts, trust your instincts and turn her down.
-There is no point of forcing yourself when you are not fully satisfied.
+There is no point in forcing yourself when you are not fully satisfied.